Use External Signers for Upload Payments

 **400 Bad Request**: Check whether the prepared upload expects `tx_hashes` or `winner_pool_hash`, and validate the hex formatting of those values.

-**503 Service Unavailable**: You accidentally started the daemon in direct-wallet mode or without the required network configuration.
+**503 Service Unavailable**: You started `antd` in direct-wallet mode or without the required network configuration.

 ## Next steps